Modoc sucker: Preferred habitat conditions

+In contrast, Modoc suckers are found primarily in the middle and lower reaches, which have moderate water temperatures, slower flows, and relatively shallow water depths.
+These characteristics provide an ideal environment for the Modoc sucker to survive.
 The stream habitat has substrates of sediment and cobble with large amounts of detritus in the water that the fish uses for cover.
 It also uses overhanging banks, large rocks, and vegetation for cover.
 Spawning occurs in substrates with a lot of gravel.
 The fish eats algae, small invertebrates, and detritus.
+The abundance of the Modoc sucker presents some interesting facts.